regen-network/regen-ledger/rfcs/001-ecosystem-serfice-credit-module.md

 The create credit class operation creates a new credit class.

 Arguments:
-- The list of issuers of the new credit class
+- the list of issuers of the new credit class
 - arbitrary metadata bytes (optional)

 The party signing this transaction is the credit designer.
 This operation will return a new credit class ID.